bvm-org/bvm/README.md

 ## File formats

 The object file format is a JSON array, with no encoding of opcodes at
 all: they exist as literal strings.
-This is chosen because of its widespread support in browsers and the ease of compression: standard compression techniques are expected to lead to file sizes as small efficient binary object file formats.
+There is a light encoding of some features such as characters (as JSON cannot distinguish between strings of length 1 and characters), and lexical addresses.
+JSON is chosen because of its widespread support in browsers and the ease of
+compression: standard compression techniques are expected to lead to file sizes as small efficient binary object file formats.
 The non-binary format is also in the spirit of the open web and should also lead to a very low curve to creating tool chains and debugging infrastructure.
 The only downside is that it is likely the entire object file will need to be downloaded before decompression and execution can begin.
 If in practise this becomes an issue, this can be revisited.

 The assembly format is plain text, with whitespace-separated tokens.
 The assembly format permits comments.
 The parser currently